serenity-rs/serenity/CONTRIBUTING.md

 install the nightly toolchain of Rust through [`rustup`] in order to format your code.

+## Unsafe

+Code that defines or uses `unsafe` functions must be reasoned with comments.
+`unsafe` code can pose a potential for undefined behaviour related bugs and other kinds of bugs to sprout if misused, weakening security.
+If you commit code containing `unsafe`, you should confirm that its usage is necessary and correct.

 # Comment / Documentation style

 Comments, including documentation comments, ought to be written in British English.